 While metal roofs have a reputation for being a superior roof for your home or business, the type of metal panel, the installation method and the preparation are all important factors to consider.
 Even though many metal roofs are installed every year, many of them have issues and leaks far before the expected lifetime of that roof.
 There are two main installation types for metal roofing, exposed fasteners panels like Georgia rib and concealed fastener panels like standing seam systems or metal shingles.
 The installation method you choose will determine the expected lifespan of the metal roofing system.

 The 3 Common Type of Metal Roofs

 Metal roofing is becoming increasingly popular among most homeowners due to metal roofs’ strength, durability and longevity.
 There are a few different types of metal roofs and materials available for residential use and commercial buildings.
 Metal roofing includes aluminum, steel, copper, and even metal shingles.
 Each metal roof’s material has its own benefits and drawbacks when it comes to cost, installation process and aesthetic curb appeal.
-When installed correctly by a professional roofing company like DeLaurier Roofing, a metal roof system is an excellent choice for Savannah homes.
+When installed correctly by a professional roofing company like Peach State Roofing, a metal roof system is an excellent choice for Savannah homes.

 These are the 3 common types of metal roofing materials in the metal roofing industry:

 - Aluminum : Roof suitable for coastal environments due to being lightweight & that aluminum doesn’t corrode as easily as other material.
 It can be painted or coated to further extend the life of the roof. $$$$

 Steel: The most common metal roofing material.
 It is available in many different colors and finishes.
 Galvalume is a common aluminum and steel alloy that is used.
 It is much more affordable than aluminum roofing panels and still has up to a 40 year warranty with Kynar paint finish. $$$